-Retail Comps Crash in October
+Retail comps crash in October

-October comparable store sales were negative for 12 of the 15 retailers tracked monthly by Home Textiles Today — and home was weak across the board.
+New York – Let’s hope this is about as bad as it gets.
+October comparable store sales were negative for 12 of the 15 retailers tracked monthly by Home Textiles Today – and home was weak across the board.

 Only Wal-Mart, Sam’s Club and Fred’s showed positive comps for October, and they were modest at that.
 Double-digit comp drops were registered square in the middle of the market, at Gottschalks (-13.4%), JCPenney (-13.0%), Stein Mart (-12.5%), and Bon-Ton (-11.1%).

 The bad tidings were also felt at Kohl’s and Dillard’s, where comps fell 9% and 8% respectively – and at Macy’s Inc., which posted monthly results (comps down 6.3%) for the first time this fiscal year, and made all its monthly comps available online.

 It turns out that Macy’s has recorded negative comps each month this year except April, where an Easter calendar shift helped bump up same-store sales by 3.0%.
 Quarterly, Macy’s showed a 2.6% comp fall in the first quarter, followed by a 2.1% comp drop in the second quarter and now a 6.0% comp fall in the third quarter.
 This translates to a 3.5% comp drop year-to-date, as overall sales have contracted by 4.3%.

 JCPenney said that relative strength in apparel categories “was offset by continued softness in sales performance in the home and fine jewelry divisions,” and added, “These categories negatively impacted store sales as well as catalog and internet performance, for which home merchandise comprises a significantly greater proportion of sales than in stores.”